NordicPlayground/nrf5-sdk-for-eddystone/README.md

 The Softdevice can be flashed in with Nordic's [nRFgo Studio](https://www.nordicsemi.com/eng/nordic/Products/nRFgo-Studio/nRFgo-Studio-Win64/14964) tool.
 For instructions on how to use nRFgo Studio, follow the tutorial here under the [Preparing the Development Kit](https://devzone.nordicsemi.com/tutorials/2/) section.

 ## How to use
-After flashing the firmware to a nRF52 DK it will automatically start broadcasting a Eddystone-URL pointing to http://www.nordicsemi.com.
-In order to configure the beacon to broadcast a different URL or a different frame type it is necessary to put the DK in configuration mode and write the Lock Key to the Unlock Characteristic.
-This is done by using the nRF Beacon for Eddystone App.
+After flashing the firmware to a nRF52 DK it will automatically start broadcasting a Eddystone-URL pointing to http://www.nordicsemi.com, with LED 1 blinking.
+In order to configure the beacon to broadcast a different URL or a different frame type it is necessary to put the DK in configuration mode by pressing Button 1 on the DK so it starts advertising in "Connectable Mode".
+After that, it can be connected to nRF Beacon for Eddystone app, which allows the writing of the Lock Key to the Unlock Characteristic.

+Please note that after pressing Button 1, the DK will only broadcast in "Connectable Mode" for 1 minute.
+After which, you must press Button 1 again if you did not manage to connect in time with the App.

 Detailed instructions on how to use the App is available in the [nRF Beacon for Eddystone GitHub repository](https://github.com/NordicSemiconductor/Android-nRF-Beacon-for-Eddystone).